Strange sea tales along the Southern California coast.

 ABOUT THE BOOK: True stories uncovered from local newspaper archives reveal a California that has remained buried for decades.
 Do sea monsters exist off the Southern California coast?
 From the early 1900’s through the 1950’s the author found references to something called “The Thing” spotted in the channel between Catalina and San Clemente Island.
 Also called “Clemente Clem,” the mysterious creature was said to have saucer shaped eyes big as dinner plates, and a columnar neck and head lifting ten feet out of the ocean.
 How could it be anything except a sea serpent?

-TREASURE – Find out about pirate treasure, undiscovered loot from a sunken gambling ship off Huntington Beach, lost treasure from California missions and the Huntington Beach (Bolsa Chica) wetlands.
+TREASURE – Find out about pirate treasure, undiscovered loot from a sunken gambling ship off Seal Beach, lost treasure from California missions and the Huntington Beach (Bolsa Chica) wetlands.

 TERROR – Relive the horror of the great shark scare of 1959.